mfichman/winbrew/CONTRIBUTING.md

 -------------------------

-When creating a new package, you need to indicate what build output (headers, libraries, exeutables) WinBrew should install.
+When creating a new package, you need to indicate what build output (headers, libraries, exeutables) Winbrew should install.
 This is done with the `libs`, `includes`, and `bin` commands:

     def install(self):